 Read: More places to visit in Ontario in winter

-If you have visited Niagara Falls in the summer, you must re-visit in the winter to see how strunnung the falls look in a Narnia like scenario.
-Although many of the attractions like the boat tours are closed, the falls and observation platform for viewing is open.
+If you have visited Niagara Falls in the summer, you must re-visit in the winter to see how stunning the falls look in a Narnia-like scenario.
+Although many of the attractions like the boat tours are closed, the falls and observation platform for viewing are open.

 Take a walk along the pathway by the side of the falls and enjoy the mighty falls glittering in white snow.
 It is common to see ice formations in and around the falls and the cliffs.

-Close to Christmas and New Years, you can expect fireworks and festive lights over the Falls.
-The Skylon Tower on the Canadian side of the Niagara Falls is open during winters and you can book a ticket to soak in the white washed falls.
+Close to Christmas and New Year, you can expect fireworks and festive lights over the Falls.
+The Skylon Tower on the Canadian side of Niagara Falls is open during winters and you can book a ticket to soak in the white-washed falls.